dougsweetser/Q/docs/Gravity/three_roads_to_quaternion_gravity.md

 At this point, some might ask if a flat space-time metric is being assumed due to the inflexible rules of quaternion multiplication?
 Recall that real numbers are rank zero tensors.
-As such, the rules for multiplying them are the same in all expressions, wether the topic is special relativity, general relativity, or quantum mechanics.
+As such, the rules for multiplying them are the same in all expressions, whether the topic is special relativity, general relativity, or quantum mechanics.
 The same is true for complex numbers as rank zero tensors.
 Complex numbers contain as a subgroup the real numbers and the rules for multiplying